Art of the AIDS Crisis: Individual artists

 Keith Haring, diagnosed with AIDS in 1988, had been an artist since childhood.
 Haring first studied art at the Ivy School of Professional Art in Pittsburgh and eventually at the School of Visual Arts.
 It was at this second school, located in New York, that he became part of a thriving artist community.
-Haring knew he wanted to create public art based on his inspiration from artists such as Jean Dubuffet, Pierre Alechinsky, William Burroughs, Brion Gysin, and Robert Henri.
+Haring knew he wanted to create public art based on his inspiration from artists such as Jean Dubuffet, Pierre Alechinsky, William S. Burroughs, Brion Gysin, and Robert Henri.
 He began his career doing “subway art” but quickly became recognized for his exhibits in New York and a Pop Shop selling a multitude of items of different media.
 Haring was a well-known public artist with many pieces in Children’s hospitals before his AIDS diagnosis.
-AIDS further prompted him to make public art that specifically showed imagery of the AIDS epidemic; this was the start of the Keith Haring Foundation.
+AIDS further prompted him to make public art that specifically showed imagery of the AIDS epidemic, including Todos Juntos Podemos Parar el SIDA; this was the start of the Keith Haring Foundation.
+Haring's last major collaboration The Valley with William S. Burroughs is an ominous allegorical depiction of the horror and chaos of the AIDS Crisis, published weeks before his death.
 By the time of Haring’s death in 1990, he had already been featured in multiple newspapers and magazines with artwork in both solo and group exhibitions.

 Robert Mapplethorpe, born in 1946, fell in love with art and photography at a young age.
 He began experimenting with Polaroids, which led to his first exhibit and continued with photography after acquiring a camera.
-Mapplethorpe shot photographs that many at the time found “shocking.”
-These photographs included work of the New York S & M scene and nudes of males and females.
-In the year 1986 when he was diagnosed with AIDS, Mapplethorpe had a number of commissions, including but not limited to, designing dance performance sets and taking portraits of New York artists for the book, 50 New York Artists.
-Before Mapplethorpe passed away in 1989 he managed to not only make a huge impact on modern art but also establish the Robert Mapplethorpe Foundation which promotes and supports continuation of the arts as well as help fund medical research for AIDS.
+Mapplethorpe shot photographs that many at the time found “shocking”.
+These photographs included work of the New York BDSM scene and nudes of males and females.
+In the year 1986, when he was diagnosed with AIDS, Mapplethorpe had a number of commissions, including but not limited to, designing dance performance sets and taking portraits of New York artists for the book, 50 New York Artists.
+Before Mapplethorpe died in 1989 he managed to not only make a huge impact on modern art but also establish the Robert Mapplethorpe Foundation which promotes and supports continuation of the arts as well as help fund medical research for AIDS.